nicholasadamou/serverless-github-api-starter-kit/README.md

 yarn wt:edit
 ```

+⚠️ **Please Note**: If you haven't ran `yarn wt:create` yet, this module will not be there.
+You must run `yarn wt:create` prior to adding secrets to a given WebTask.

 This will open the WebTasks Dashboard.
-Click on the `index` module in the explorer (if you haven't ran `yarn wt:create` yet, this module will not be there.
-You must run `yarn wt:create` prior to adding secrets to a given WebTask.), then click on the wrench in the upper-left-hand-corner of the editor and select `secrets`.
+Click on the `index` module in the explorer, then click on the wrench in the upper-left-hand-corner of the editor and select `secrets`.
 Click `Add Secret` and enter the following information being sure to type the _key_ value correctly:

 ```text
 Key: GITHUB_API_TOKEN